 Pretty much everything is available on the internet these days, from handmade moccasins to affordable medication from another country.
 Not everyone knows, but you actually do not even have to leave your home or office to connect with a professional counselor.
 Now, professional advice on basically any topic you would discuss with a counselor can be accessed through online counseling chat, and exercising a little caution will ensure this advice really does come from experts in their field.
-You want to make sure to use this caution so you know who you are talking to and know that the information you exchange is kept confidential.
+You want to make sure to use this caution so you know who you are talking to and know that the information you exchange is kept private.

 Online Counseling Chat for Better Mental Health